If you are wondering how to be a digital nomad in Thailand – the first step is to get a Visa!

 As such, it is possible to interpret remote working in this context as falling outside of these two scenarios.

-That being said, with the emergence of the Thailand digital nomad Smart Visa, these grey areas may get cleared up to allow for digital nomads to legally work remotely in Thailand.
+That being said, with the emergence of the Thailand digital nomad Smart Visa 2023, these grey areas are cleared up to allow for digital nomads to legally work remotely in Thailand.

 Cost Of Living In Thailand